Mykonos Wedding Venues & Planning Guide

 The traditional Greek wedding blessing 'Na Zisete' (may you live) is often shouted by guests during the ceremony - brief your officiant about incorporating this

-White flowers, particularly stephanotis and orange blossoms, are considered especially auspicious for Greek weddings and complement the island's aesthetic beautifully
+White flowers, particularly stephanotis and orange blossoms, are considered especially auspicious for Greek weddings and complement the island's aesthetic quietly

 Greek island weddings often feature the 'Krevati' bed decoration tradition - rose petals scattered on the marriage bed by unmarried friends for fertility